 Conesus Lake Fishing: Seasonal Tips, Species, and Lake Access Points

 Conesus Lake stands out as a premier fishing destination in western New York, known for its healthy populations of game fish such as bass, perch, walleye, northern pike, muskellunge, and panfish.
 Anglers of all skill levels will appreciate the variety and challenge this lake offers, with each species demanding a different approach and technique.
 Whether you’re targeting trophy-sized pike or enjoying a relaxing day catching panfish, Conesus Lake delivers a rewarding and well-rounded fishing experience.
+A middle-aged man holds out a pike he caught while fishing from a boat dock.

 Located in Livingston County, primarily within the Town of Livonia and bordered by towns like Geneseo, Conesus, and Groveland, Conesus Lake is one of the most accessible and productive fisheries in western New York.
 Spanning 8 miles in length and up to 1 mile in width, the lake offers diverse habitats for anglers to explore, from shallow weedy bays to deeper mid-lake basins.
 With a maximum depth of 66 feet, Conesus supports a variety of warmwater and coolwater species.